Devonta Smith Player Prop Bets for NFL Week 11 | Philadelphia vs. New Orleans 11/21/2021

 Season Stats

-- Smith has 42 catches (68 targets) and paces the Eagles with 603 receiving yards (60.3 ypg) plus four touchdowns.
+- Smith has been targeted 68 times and has 42 catches, leading the Eagles with 603 receiving yards (60.3 ypg) plus four touchdowns.

 - Smith has been the target of 22.7% (68 total) of his team's 299 passing attempts this season.